 On July 22, 2011, the gate to Van Sickle Bi-State Park opened to welcome visitors!

 Jack Van Sickle dreamed of memorializing his grandfather, Henry Van Sickle, when he donated land in 1989 to create a new Nevada State Park.
-The State of California purchased the adjacent land, the Van Sickle family’s former Crescent V Ranch, to connect the park to the community of South Lake Tahoe.
+The State of California later purchased the adjacent portions of "Jack's Ranch," connecting the park to the community of South Lake Tahoe.

-The California side of the park contains historic buildings in the Van Sickle Equestrian Complex.
-Henry Van Sickle built the impressive barn in the 1860s to hold hay and grain for the area’s Lakeside House way station.
+The California side of the park contains historic buildings that Tahoe visitors have known since the 1960s as Jack's Ranch.
+The impressive barn was built in the 1860s to hold hay and grain for the area’s Lakeside House way station.
 At the time it was located across Montreal Road where the Village Center shopping center now stands.
 Day and night for seven years, the barn also served the horse change needs for freighter teams and stage lines.
 Over time the barn’s purpose evolved, selling in 1941 to Jack Van Sickle and eventually becoming an equestrian facility where Tahoe visitors could go to enjoy trail rides.

 Hiking, picnicking, mountain biking, and horseback riding.

-Be sure to walk or bike from your lodging property if you stay in the South Shore Stateline vicinity!
+Be sure to take the short walk or bike from your lodging property if you stay in the South Shore's Stateline vicinity!
 Grab a picnic lunch from the many stores and restaurants in town and come explore the trails.
-The park entrance is located at the junction of Park Avenue and Lake Parkway.
+The park entrance is located at the junction of Heavenly Village Way and Montreal/Lake Parkway.